Quit Smoking Today

-Have you ever thought about quitting?
+Have you ever thought about quitting smoking or vaping?
 Maybe you have tried but nothing seems to work?
-Or do friends and family want you to quit?
+Or do your friends and family want you to quit smoking or vaping?
 No matter the reason, Burnett Medical Center offers individual counseling to both BMC patients, and the surrounding community.
 This is a free service.
 You do not necessarily have to be ready to quit to schedule a visit.
 No judgement; just help!

 Here’s what you can expect from a free visit:

 - An individualized plan for quitting

 - Discussion of medications to help with the quitting process

 - Ongoing support, counseling, and follow-up

 Low-Dose Lung Cancer Screenings: